 While it is always preferable to use fuel that does not contain ethanol (usually labeled as "marine" or "recreational"), most marine engines are designed to tolerate E10 (10% maximum ethanol) fuel as long as the fuel meets the engine manufacturer's octane requirements.
-When using fuel containing ethanol, buy fuel in smaller quantities that will be consumed during a weekend of boating.
+When using fuel containing ethanol, buy fuel in smaller quantities that will be consumed during the boating session with a 10% reserve.
 Fuel degrades quickly and the engine operates better on fresh fuel.
 Use marine fuel stabilizer to treat and reduce degradation of any remaining fuel.